-Under terms of the escrow agreement established in connection with the October 2008 financing certain amounts were to be withheld to pay legal, accounting and placement agent fees as well as to pay for investor relations activities that will commence upon receiving an effective registration of the Company's stock and an initial listing with the OTC Bulletin Board.
+Under terms of the escrow agreement established in connection with the October 2008 financing, certain amounts were to be withheld to pay legal, accounting and placement agent fees as well as to pay for investor relations activities that commenced upon receiving an effective registration of the Company's stock and an initial listing with the OTC Bulletin Board.
 All amounts related to legal, accounting and placement agent fees have been disbursed and the current balance is solely being held to fund investor relations activities.

-The balance in this escrow account will be released to the Company if we should withdraw our registration statement to become a public company or otherwise by mutual agreement of the investors who established the escrow as a condition of the October 2008 financing.
+During the fourth quarter of 2009 \$60,000 was released to pay for investor relations activities.
+The balance in this escrow account will be released to the Company if we should withdraw our public company registration or otherwise by mutual agreement of the investors who established the escrow as a condition of the October 2008 financing.